hivesolutions/netius/readme.md

 ## Compatibility

 Netius has no dependencies, and is therefore cross-platform.
-It is compatible with [PyPy](http://pypy.org), with which it can benefit of performance increases up to 1.5x - 2.5x faster in most environments, when compared with running it with the cPython interpreter.
+It's compatible with [PyPy](http://pypy.org), with which it benefits of performance increases up to 1.5x - 2.5x faster in most environments, when compared with running it with the cPython interpreter.

 ## Debugging